 But what if you have an electric car?
 In this case, make sure you recharge the batteries whenever you get home so that your vehicle will be ready for your next drive.
 For any type of vehicle, you may also want to map out where you can refuel or recharge if you’re going on a long journey.
 This will help you have a smooth driving experience and alleviate the worry of running out of charge!

 Tyre Tread Depth

 Driving with worn tyres will negatively impact the vehicle’s handling and braking.
 Also, it’s dangerous and illegal to drive a car with worn-out tyres.
 If the tyre tread depth goes below 1.6mm, then you’ll be breaking the law and endangering yourself and other road users.

 Ensuring that your car tyres have the right pressure is important so that the vehicle can steer, grip, and brake properly.
 If the tyres are under or overinflated, it will affect how you drive your car.
 You may want to get a tyre pressure gauge so you can easily check the pressure.
-But most petrol stations have an air pressure machine you can use for a small charge (so keep some coins to hand!)
+But most petrol stations have an air pressure machine you can use for a small charge (so keep some coins on hand!)

 If you drive a newer car, then you only have to check the monitoring system of the vehicle to know if the tyre pressures are correct.
 Not sure what’s the right pressure for the tyres?
 You can easily find it in the owner’s manual or even on the panel inside the driver’s door.